AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 **MSS**

-1. User <u>lists restaurants (UC01)</u>.
+1. User <span style="text-decoration:underline">lists restaurants (UC01)</span>.
-2. User requests to delete a specific restaurants in the list.
+2. User requests to delete a specific restaurant in the list.
 3. FoodTrail deletes the specified restaurant.

     Use case ends.